-Dragging around a fifteen to twenty kilogram case or pack definitely has its disadvantages.
+Dragging around a 15-20 kg case or pack definitely has its disadvantages.
 From taking on the backbreaking weight to trusting that budget airline with all that you own, carrying everything with you can start to look pretty good.
 Or taking full advantage of that $13 flight on Ryanair from Edinburgh to London means you have to avoid baggage fees and not check a bag.

 For US travelers: know that unlike in the States, many international airlines will check both the size and weight of your carry-on as well as your checked luggage.

-In this you really don’t have much of a choice.
+In this, you really don’t have much of a choice.
 Every airport you will be going through has pretty hefty restrictions on its liquids and gels.
 Finding airplane friendly bottles and refilling them as you go is a good alternative, as is simply buying once you land.
 Or even better, go liquid-free!
 Never heard of shampoo and conditioner bars?
-Learn how Jess does it here.
+Learn how to travel liquid-free here.

 Pack a bar of soap.